Does My Project Require a Permit?

 Projects You May Need Permits For

 A building permit is required.
 Discuss project with the Building Code Official.

 All new buildings and building additions require a Building Permit and Zoning Permit.
 Buildings and additions that are in a historic district, floodplain or floodway, or create more than 1,000 square feet of new impervious surface area require supplemental permits.

-All burning must comply with Township regulations.
-To find out more about burn requirements, click here: Requirements for Burning and Section 307 International Fire Code
+- All burning must comply with Township regulations.
+To find out more about burn requirements, go to Chapter 26.

 Change In Property Use